mlcommons/ck/ck2/docs/getting-started.md

-***Note that the prototype of the CM toolkit is under heavy development and may change over time ...***
+***Note that the current prototype of the CM toolkit is under heavy development and may change over time ...***

 # Getting Started with Collective Mind

-Here we describe a few simple steps to help you install CM, share your artifact as a database inside your Git project, reuse it and share some common automation to reusable artifacts.
+Here we describe a few simple steps to help you understand the CM concept.
+You will install CM, transform your local directory, GitHub project, Docker container and Jupyter notebook into a database of reusable artifacts, share it with others and implement some common automation to reusable artifats.

 ## Install CM